-Where to Stay on a Family Vacation
+Where to Stay When Traveling with a Large Family

-Once you get past 3 kids, staying anywhere in just one hotel room isn't really a (legal) option.
-Perhaps for just one night on your way to your final destination, you might decide to resort to sneaking in a few of your kids through the hotel's side door and avoid traipsing the family through the lobby at all costs!
+Once you get past 3 kids, booking just one hotel room isn't really a (legal) option.
+Perhaps for just one night, you might decide to sneak in a few of your kids through the hotel's side door, and not come clean with the front desk on how many people are in your room!
 But whenever I do that, I am worried that at some point there will be a knock on the door from the hotel manager asking us to leave!

 If you are looking for hotels that will work for larger families, check out Six Suitcase Travel, a website that allows you to look up listings for hotels that allow up to 8 guests in a hotel room.